What is your job title, and what does that position entail?

 Describe some of your hobbies – what do you like to do outside of work?

-Outside of work I love camping, hiking and fishing.
-About 4 years ago I started alpine climbing too.
-I also like to travel with my wife and son.
+Outside of work I love camping, hiking, fishing, alpine climbing and travelling with my wife and son.

 What is one thing you customers might find surprising about you?